mskp/SmartKart-ecommerce-app/README.md

 - **Firebase:** A platform for building web and mobile applications without server-side programming.

+## Features:

+- **Authentication:**
+  Secure and seamless user authentication using Firebase, ensuring user data privacy and security.

+- **Cart Management:**
+  Efficient cart management system allowing users to add, remove, and update products in their cart effortlessly.

+- **Products Showcase:**
+  Attractive and organized display of a wide range of products with detailed descriptions and images.

+- **Category-wise Filtering:**
+  Advanced filtering options to help users easily find products based on categories, enhancing the shopping experience.

+- **Order Storage in Database:**
+  Robust order management system that stores individual user orders in the Firebase database for easy retrieval and tracking.

+- **Responsive UI:**
+  A highly responsive user interface built with Material-UI, Next-UI, and Tailwind CSS, ensuring a smooth shopping experience across all devices.

 ## How to Run:

 ### **Clone the repository:**